Tolibyo/netflix-player-simulation/README.md

 # Netflix Player Simulation Framework

+> **Disclaimer:** This project is **unofficial** and created to demonstrate **real-world streaming player logic and quality strategies** for domain-focused interviews.
+It is **not affiliated with Netflix** or any other streaming service.

+> **Status:** ~60% complete.
+Core modules implemented: ABR, buffering & rebuffer telemetry, QoE checks, HLS/DASH manifest parsing, and playback loop.

+> **Quick Start:**
+> ```
+> pnpm install
+> pnpm test
+> ```
+> Runs the full Vitest test suite across all modules.

+---

 A TypeScript-based simulation of a streaming video player's core decision-making and playback behavior.
 This project is designed as an interview-ready demonstration of how real-world video players (like Netflix) manage playback, adapt bitrate to network conditions, and measure Quality of Experience (QoE) — without using actual media files.

+---

+## Why This Matters for a Player/SDET Role

+- **ABR Stability:** Simulates how a real player adapts quality to fluctuating bandwidth and avoids oscillation.
+- **QoE Validation:** Asserts startup time, rebuffer limits, and bitrate floors against defined thresholds.
+- **Network Chaos Simulation:** Recreates how buffer and playback respond to changing conditions — a critical aspect of SDET work on streaming platforms.

 ---